megc1/portfolio-analyst/README.md

 ## How to Get Started

-Fork this repository to your local device.
+Fork this repository and clone or download it to your local device.
 Create a virtual environment for this project, activate it, and install the necessary packages (listed under installations).

 ## Prerequisites